 61. What is the Emo Subculture?

-In this lesson, you will learn about the main components of the emo subculture.
-You'll explore the history, musical influences and fashion of youth in the emo subculture.
+In this lesson, you'll learn about the main components of the emo subculture.
+You'll explore the history, musical influences, and fashion of youth in the emo subculture.
 Following the lesson will be a brief quiz to test your new knowledge.

 62. What is the Goth Subculture?

 This lesson will guide you through the defining characteristics, history, influences, fashion, and beliefs of the Goth subculture.
 Following this lesson will be a brief quiz to test your new knowledge.

 63. What is the Greaser Subculture?